2DGD-F0TH/2DGD_F0TH/chapters/004_Project_Management.md

 The *depth of inheritance* metric tells us how deep the inheritance hierarchy is, thus this metric will tell the us the strength of one of the possible dependency types.
 The deeper the inheritance, the more dependencies we have, which means that we have more classes that, if edited, will change the behaviour of the "children classes".

-It's better having a short inheritance depth, although it's not necessarily wrong having a longer chain of dependencies it might mean we have a structural problem, where some classes are "too generic" and at the top of the hierarchy we have some kind of "universal object".
+It's better having a short inheritance depth, (although it's not necessarily wrong) having a longer chain of dependencies might mean we have a structural problem, where some classes are "too generic" and at the top of the hierarchy we have some kind of "universal object".

 ### Number of methods / fields / variables